 If either you or your spouse lives in another state altogether, the Texas court can still have jurisdiction over this non-Texas resident under any of the following conditions:

-Contact a Fort Worth, TX Divorce Lawyer
+Contact a Dallas, TX Divorce Lawyer

 There are many complicated aspects of divorce.
 Let an experienced Dallas, TX divorce attorney advise you on residency matters so that you can begin your divorce process smoothly without added complication.
 Call Clark Law Group at 469-906-2266 so we can review your case and offer tailored guidance.